Toledo Construction Fall Accidents

 • Adequacy of safety plan and procedures to address potential safety hazards

 Understanding what a “fall” is, at least in its broadest sense, is not obvious to everyone.
-However, having a thorough understanding is necessary to providing thorough safety measures to protect workers.
+However, having a thorough understanding is necessary to provide thorough safety measures to protect workers.

-Breaking apart the generic term of “fall” is helpful to better understanding the actual hazard that creates a risk of falling.
+Breaking apart the generic term of “fall” is helpful to better understand the actual hazard that creates a risk of falling.
 Typically “falls” fall into one of three categories:

 Responsibility of Contractors